This page describes how to view information about a Cloud SQL instance.

 View instance summary information

-You can view summary information about your Cloud SQL instances in the Google Cloud console, or by using the gcloud CLI, or the API.
+You can view summary information about Cloud SQL instances by using the Google Cloud console, gcloud CLI, or the API.

 Console